allison bigelow

 Books

 Mining Language: Racial Thinking, Indigenous Knowledge, and Colonial Metallurgy in the Early Modern Iberian World (Omohundro Institute of Early American History and Culture for the University of North Carolina Press, 2020).
-Available from UNC and independent, women- and BIPOC-owned bookstores.
+Available from UNC and independent, women- and minority-owned bookstores.

 With Pablo Cruz, "Ingenios and ingenuity: Rethinking Indigenous Histories of Silver in the Colonial Andean Mining Industry."
 Colonial Latin American Review 30.4, Special Issue, "A New Mining and Minting History for the Americas," ed.
-Tatiana Seijas and Dana Velasco Murillo (2021 [January 2022]): 520-544.
+Tatiana Seijas and Dana Velasco Murillo (2021): 520-544.
 DOI: 10.1080/10609164.2021.1996989.

 With Rafael C. Alvarado and Aldo Ismael Barriente, “Popol Wujs: Culture, Complexity, and the Encoding of Maya Cosmovision.”
 Ethnohistory 68.4 (2021): 493-518.
 DOI: 10.1215/00141801-9157219.